Permanent exhibition in the Catedral Hall

 FOLLOW IN

-Our menu is a tribute to the flavors that define Argentine gastronomy: juicy strip steak, perfectly cooked rib eye, freshly baked empanadas, melted provoleta, homemade pastas, and desserts that evoke the porteño family tradition.
-Each dish tells a story and reflects decades of culinary experience.
-If you're looking for the genuine experience of an Argentine restaurant in San Telmo, Buenos Aires, this is your place.
+Our menu is a tribute to the flavors that define Argentine cuisine: juicy chorizo steak, steak eye to the perfect point, freshly baked empanadas, melted provoleta, homemade Italian pastas and desserts that evoke the Porteño family tradition.